Formentera (song)

-Formentera is a song by Spanish singer Aitana and Argentine rapper and singer Nicki Nicole.
-It was released on December 3, 2021, as the second single from Aitana's upcoming third studio album by Universal Music Spain.
+"Formentera" is a song by Spanish singer Aitana, in collaboration with Argentine singer Nicki Nicole, released on 3 December 2021 through Universal Music Spain.
+The song was later included on the track list of her third studio album, Alpha (2023), as the eleventh song on the album.

 Background

 During an interview with Los 40 in November 2021, Nicki Nicole confirmed that she had collaborated with Aitana in a track that would be released soon.
 Some days later, Aitana confirmed the release date of the single and confirmed that the music video would also be dropping that same day.

 Reception

 "The catchy melody of the song's chorus is one of the most memorable parts of the song".
 Soon after its release, the song was criticized by some listeners because one verse reads, "I'll fly directly to Formentera", but Formentera is an island and has no airport.

 Commercial performance

 The song debuted at number 76 on the Billboard Argentina Hot 100 and eventually peaked at number 57.
-In Spain, the song peaked at number three and was certified gold.
+In Spain, the song peaked at number three and was certified 5xplatinum.